Logo

 It doesn’t mean the skill is better; the winning candidate may very well just be a better networker.

 Using social media to hire isn’t really that different from traditional hiring.
-The big variation comes in the form of how people connect with candidates.
-Social media allows for a wider reach and brings up the question of whether a business wants to deal with a software developer remotely versus in person.
+The big variation comes in how people connect with candidates.
+Social media allows for a wider reach and raises the question of whether a business wants to deal with a software developer remotely versus in person.

-Otherwise, the mechanics of hiring are still the same.
-Social media does allow for better filtering and searching if one wants to be proactive and reach out to viable candidates, however.
+Otherwise, the mechanics of hiring remain the same.
+However, social media does allow for better filtering and searching if one wants to be proactive and reach out to viable candidates.
 This is a big feature of sites like LinkedIn, for example.

-The interaction, payment and terms are with the platform company, but the software developer is bound a bit tighter on the terms of delivery and performance, which is an advantage for the client.
+The interaction, payment, and terms are with the platform company, but the software developer is bound a bit tighter regarding delivery and performance, which is an advantage for the client.

 A number of companies exist in this arena like Fiverr, Toptal, 99designs and SolidGigs, and they can provide software developer candidates that can either work in-person, remotely or both.
-They provide the ability to search for candidates as well as filter out skills and knowledge for a better talent match.
+They provide the ability to search for candidates and filter out skills and knowledge for a better talent match.

-This is doable because the platform is really the service provider to the client, and the developer is their contractor, technically.
-Since the platform wants to earn the revenue and business, it has an incentive to “push” the developer to deliver correctly.
+This is doable because the platform is really the service provider to the client, and the developer is technically their contractor.
+Since the platform wants to earn revenue and business, it is incentivized to “push” the developer to deliver correctly.

-Each software developer hire is a case-by-case situation, so take the time to plan what you want before jumping out and saying “I want to hire a software developer,” research your candidates, budget your freelance developer pay, and pick the best match.
+Each software developer hire is a case-by-case situation, so take the time to plan what you want before saying, “I want to hire a software developer.”
+Research your candidates, budget your freelance developer pay, and pick the best match.

-Managing taxes is also what we do as a freelancer or self-employed.
-Good thing, there is tax software, which is very helpful.
+Managing taxes is also something we do as freelancers or self-employed.
+Good thing there is tax software, which is very helpful.

 Related Articles